Miczeq22/di-containers/src/node-dependency-injection/README.md

 ### Cons
 - Hard to understand, we need to know that `%` is package reference and `@` is dependency reference in config file
 - Need to config every argument explicitly in config file

+### Steps to include Node Dependency Injection to Flick codebase

+Just simply register dependencies through configuration file but we need to explicity write each argument in configuration file

+Still IMO this one is the least invasive to add to existing codebase